tillitis/tillitis-key1/doc/system_description/fpga.md

 get information about touch events and manage detection of events.

+It is recommended that SW start by acknowledge any stray events prior to signal the user that a touch event is expected and then start waiting for an event.

 The touch sensor is available to use by firmware and applications.